Most Gun-Friendly States in 2024

 #16 Kentucky

-Kentuckians over the age of 21 can conceal carry (as lawfully permitted to do so[43]) without a CCW.
+Kentuckians over the age of 21 can conceal or open carry (as lawfully permitted to do so[43]) without a CCW.
 The state accepts CCWs[44] from all 50 states, while residents can travel to 37 other states with their Kentucky permits (CCDW[45]).

 Kentuckians must pass the federal NICS background check[46] before purchasing firearms from an FFD, but there are no firearm registration requirements.
 Citizens may be protected from[47] prosecution when using deadly force to protect life and property.
 Firearms purchases are subject to standard sales tax, but the state is considering tax exemptions[48].